shohan-cse/Online-Shopping-System-With-Server/README.md

-# Online Shopping System With Server (Apricot-Store)
+# 🍁Online Shopping System With Server (Apricot-Store)
 Hello, Hope you're doing well!
 Apricot Store(Named this project) is a project that is based on an online shopping system.
 In this project both the front-end and back-end parts have been used smoothly for better experience.
 As It's an open source project.
 So, It's open for anyone to download the source code and use it.

-# Installation Process
+# 🔥Installation Process
 01. Install XAMPP

 02. Open XAMPP Control panel and start [apache] and [mysql]